 \section{CONCLUSIONS}

-We proposed a geometry-aware decentralized Sinkhorn algorithm for computing entropic Wasserstein barycenters over sparse, unreliable networks.
-By recasting the centralized geometric mean as an arithmetic average in the log-domain and approximating it via local gossip consensus, our method eliminates the need for a coordinator while preserving the multiplicative structure of iterative Bregman projections.
-We further enhanced communication efficiency through event-triggered transmissions and quantization, providing explicit, tunable trade-offs between accuracy and bandwidth that tolerate asynchrony, packet drops, and delays.
-Theoretical analysis established convergence to a neighborhood of the centralized entropic barycenter, with bias bounds scaling linearly in consensus tolerance, trigger threshold, and quantization step.
-Complexity characterizations demonstrated near-linear scaling with network size in common topologies, and empirical evaluations confirmed centralized-level accuracy with substantially reduced message volumes across varying graphs, supports, and stress conditions.
-Although our approach advances decentralized OT solvers, limitations include assumptions of common supports and fixed regularization, as well as simulation-based validation on modest scales.
-Future directions may explore heterogeneous support, adaptive quantization schemes, integration with sliced or convolutional OT for structured data, and real-world deployments in distributed learning or sensor fusion scenarios.
+We proposed a decentralized Sinkhorn algorithm that recasts the centralized geometric mean as a log-domain arithmetic average approximated via local gossip, eliminating central coordination while preserving the Bregman projection structure.
+Event-triggered transmissions and quantization provide tunable accuracy-bandwidth trade-offs that tolerate asynchrony and packet loss.
+Theoretical analysis established linear convergence to a neighborhood of the centralized barycenter, with bias scaling linearly with consensus tolerance, trigger threshold, and quantization step.
+Experiments confirmed near-centralized accuracy with substantially fewer messages.
+Future directions include heterogeneous supports, adaptive quantization, and real-world deployment in distributed learning or sensor fusion.